What is a biblical view of prenuptial agreements?

 - Prenuptial agreements cannot, by law, decide the fate of existing or potential children and, therefore, cannot adequately determine their needs should a divorce occur.

-Despite the arguments for and against, God entered the cultural mohar into the Mosaic Law.
-The difference is simple: it is to ensure the well-being of the partner who has dedicated his or her life to the personal support and professional advancement of the more financially-successful spouse.
+Despite the arguments for and against, God entered the cultural mohar into the Mosaic law.
+The difference is simple: it is to ensure the well-being of the more vulnerable partner.
+In our society today, that would generally be the one who has dedicated his or her life to the personal support and professional advancement of the more financially-successful spouse.
 It is not for those who can work but refuse to (2 Thessalonians 3:10).
 It is not to protect the assets of the richer party.
 If legal protection is required, such as a spouse who is in a career field that is often sued, that person can look into a trust or limited liability company.